 • ✅ No/very low fees

-• ✅ Good travel insurance with COVID-19 coverage for premium plans
+• ✅ Good travel insurance for premium plans

 • ✅ Often special deals and discounts with partners (former and current examples include Hotels.com, GetYourGuide, Booking.com, Lime, YOOX, Taxfix, etc.)